And I'm going to be telling him, you've got to end this war.

 You got to end it.

-I like Hamla.
+I like Conla.

-But she was her core um uh consultants.
+She's a friend of mine, but she was her core consultants.

 You know, we're heavily influenced by very wealthy people.

-Listen, you may say to yourself, Well, those aren't the rules.
+Listen, you may say to yourself, well, those aren't the rules.

-There are no refs in this game.
+There are no reps in this game.

 F the rules.

-We are gonna win whatever it takes.
+We are going to win whatever it takes.

-Freedom is back in style.
+Freight is back in style.

 Welcome to the revolution.